mayaanne/foundations/sprint-3/my-reflections-sprint-3.md

 **_Are you able to identify any bias you have for or against mindfulness?_**

 When I am in a state of anxiety, praciting mindfulness is THE LAST thing that I want to do.
-Instead, I would rather stew in my anxiety and fret and be silly refuse to do anything that might help.
+Instead, I would rather stew in my anxiety and fret and refuse to do anything that might help.
 I know that's not really bias as such, but that's my own personal experience with it.

 **_What did you notice as you were meditating?_**